Jbleezy/BO2-Reimagined/README.md

 * Sprinting no longer wakes up EMP'd zombies

 ### Hell's Retriever
-* No longer ricochets to other zombies if not charged
+* No longer ricochets to other zombies when not charged
 * Every charge increases total zombies attacked by 3
 * Unupgraded: changed damage to 2000 (normally does 1000-2000 damage based on number of charges)
 * Upgraded: kills on any round when not charged